scaleway/scaleway-csi/examples/kubernetes/README.md

 ### Storage Class parameters

 In order to have an encrypted volume, `encrypted: true` needs to be added to the StorageClass parameters.
-You will also need an passphrase to encrypt/decrypt the volume, which is take from the secrets passed to the `NodeStageVolume` method.
+You will also need a passphrase to encrypt/decrypt the volume, which is taken from the secrets passed to the `NodeStageVolume` method.

 The [external-provisioner](https://github.com/kubernetes-csi/external-provisioner) can be used to [pass down the wanted secret to the CSI plugin](https://kubernetes-csi.github.io/docs/secrets-and-credentials-storage-class.html) (v1.0.1+).